 Multiple types of paralysis exist.
 They include:

-- Paraplegia: This is paralysis of both legs, feet, and part of the trunk and is typically caused by damage to the spinal cord in the thoracic or lumbar region.
+- Paraplegia: Paralysis of both legs, feet, and part of the trunk.
+It is typically caused by damage to the spinal cord in the thoracic or lumbar region.

-- Quadriplegia: This is paralysis of all four limbs, torso, and sometimes face and neck and typically occurs when there is an injury to the cervical region of the spinal cord.
+- Quadriplegia is paralysis of all four limbs, the torso, and sometimes the face and neck.
+This typically occurs when there is an injury to the cervical region of the spinal cord.

-- Monoplegia: This is paralysis of one limb, usually an arm or leg, caused by damage to a single nerve root in the brachial plexus or lumbosacral plexus.
+- Monoplegia is paralysis of one limb, usually an arm or leg, caused by damage to a single nerve root in the brachial plexus or lumbosacral plexus.

-- Hemiplegia: This is paralysis of one side of the body due to damage to one-half of the brain.
+- Hemiplegia is paralysis of one side of the body due to damage to one-half of the brain.

 Diagnosing and Treating a Spinal Cord Injury

 When a person has been injured in a motorcycle accident and experiences symptoms of paralysis, it is crucial to seek medical attention immediately.
-Diagnosing a spinal cord injury begins with a physical exam, where a doctor will look for signs of trauma to the head, neck, and spine.
+Diagnosing a spinal cord injury begins with a physical exam.
+A doctor will look for head, neck, and spine trauma signs.
 They may also order diagnostic imaging such as X-rays, CT scans, and MRIs to determine the exact location and severity of the injury.
 Treatment for a spinal cord injury will depend on the individual’s overall health and the extent of the injury.
 In some cases, paralysis can be reversed through physical therapy, medication, or surgery.
 However, many people with spinal cord injuries experience long-term or even permanent paralysis.